tehwave/gm48.net-oauth2-gms2/README.md

 The `CLIENT ID` and and `CLIENT SECRET` values must be replaced with your credentials.

-These values are made available to you when you create a leaderboard for your game.
+These values are made available to you when you create the first leaderboard for your game.

 **Step**
 ```gml